ivelin-petrov/Databases/README.md

 # Databases
 Core course at FMI

-The programs use the databases from the folder 'Databases- Movies, PC, Ships'.
+The programs and examples use the databases from the folder 'Databases- Movies, PC, Ships'.